siliconcompiler/zerosoc/README.md

 ```

 Building ZeroSoC locally for ASIC or FPGA targets requires installing external
 tools.
-See [TODO: insert link to docs] for installation instructions.
-The build
+This [page][tools] contains links to installation instructions for SC's
-script also supports remote builds, which do not require installing additional
+supported tools.
+The build script also supports remote builds, which do not
-tools.
+require installing additional tools.

 ## Usage